Albrtito/ObsidianNotes/02 - Atomic/20240429 - 121006 - Congruent relation.md

 ---
 # Def:

-The congruent relation is defined as an [[Equivalence relations]].Where two elements are related if they are congruent:
+The congruent relation is defined as an [Equivalence relations](Equivalence%20relations.md).Where two elements are related if they are congruent:

 > [!NOTE] Congruent relation
 > Two elements a and b are **congruent modulo m** if m | (a-b).
 This relation is denoted as: